-Final payments are due anytime between signing your contract, and 60 days prior to your event.
-Failure to make your final payment will result in cancellation of your event.
-For more information or to rent the facility, please call 931-645-7476.
+Final payments are due any time between signing your contract, and 60 days prior to your event.
+Failure to make your final payment will result in the cancellation of your event.

-Full day rentals are from 8 a.m. to 11 p.m.
+Full-day rentals are from 8 a.m. to 11 p.m.
 Half Day rentals are from 8 a.m. to 4 p.m. or 2 p.m. to 10 p.m.
-This time frame includes your setup, event, and cleanup all within those hours.
+This time frame includes your setup, event, and clean up all within those hours.
 Half Day rentals are only available Monday through Friday.
-For more information or to rent the facility, please call 931-645-7476.

-Renters at the Wilma Rudolph Event Center must choose from our list of approved caterers (PDF).
-Renters at Freedom Point are permitted to bring in outside food, so long as alcohol is not served at the event.
-If alcohol is served at the event, renters must choose from one of our approved caterers with Alcoholic Beverage Control (ABC) licensed servers to provide food and bartending.
+Renters at the Wilma Rudolph Event Center must choose from our list of approved caterers.
+Renters at Freedom Point are permitted to bring in outside food if they are not hiring a caterer.
+If alcohol is served at the event, the bartender must be hired from the approved caterers list.

 The Facility Manager will be on-site to let you in when you arrive for your rental.
 The Facility Manager will be in the park to handle any questions you may have throughout your rental period, as well as lock up at the end of the night.
 Our Facility Managers are staffed based on the custom needs of our renters.
 Please be as accurate as possible when confirming your arrival time.
 For more information or to rent the facility, please call 931-645-7476.

 Deposit refunds typically take 10 to 15 business days to return by mail.
 To receive your deposit refund check as quickly as possible, be sure to verify your correct mailing address.
 Please note that any holiday closures may affect this time frame slightly.